carpentries/carpentries.org-archive/_posts/2019/10/2019-10-28-service-awards.md

 All nominations will be confidential and the nomination text will be available only to Executive Council members.

+## Opt-out phase

+At the begin of December,
+the Executive Council will contact all nominated individuals and give them the oportunity to opt-out of the award.

 ## When and where the award will be announced?

 The Executive Council is planning to make the announcement